Business Partner Management

 The following sample assessment result shows how the Compliance Organization informs its internal stakeholders about the results on a Third Party Assessment.

 In the event of relevant evaluation results, Rheinmetall will work with the supplier to clarify any potential problems identified.
-The final recommendation as to whether the transaction should be pursued further is made by the Compliance Assessment & Monitoring department, which belongs to the Corporate Compliance organization.
+The final recommendation as to whether the transaction should be pursued further is made by the Compliance Due Diligence department, which belongs to the Corporate Compliance organization.

 During the series delivery phase, Purchasing regularly checks the supplier's quality and ability to deliver.
 These performance indicators are the most important input for our series supplier evaluation, which is regularly updated and shared with the suppliers.
 We strive for a continuous improvement of supplier performance through our supplier evaluation.
 At the same time, selected suppliers are continuously monitored for > 1,000 sanctions, criminal records and databases for adverse media - including human rights-oriented sources of information.